jupyter/jupyter/docs/source/what_is_jupyter.md

 **Pictured above:** *A notebook inside JupyterLab, showing an interactive* *view of the insulin receptor.*

-> 📘 **Note:** This document explains fundamental ideas and software inside Project Jupyter.
+> 📘 **About:** This document explains fundamental ideas and software inside Project Jupyter.

 "Jupyter" can mean a lot of things, so let's start from the beginning, and go step-by-step: